 Want proof?
 Check out Lemonade Stand’s reviews.

-Run Your Business like the Tortoise, not the Hair
+Run Your Business like the Tortoise, not the Hare

 Slow and steady wins the race.
 It really does.
 There are times when we’ve wanted to dump thousands of dollars into marketing, but we ask ourselves, “Is our process ready to handle that?”